dbankier/JAST/README.md

 # JAST Stack

+**PLEASE NOTE:** the project structure has changed.
+Read below and only upgrade old projects with great caution.

 JAST is a boilerplate with a  mash of tools for rapid Alloy development.
 Let's be opinionated then.
 The stack includes:

  * [Alloy](http://projects.appcelerator.com/alloy/docs/Alloy-bootstrap/index.html) -